Bob Kiddle: Football career

 Although Southampton were one of the founding members of the Southern League in 1894, it was not until 19 October 1895 that Kiddle made his solitary league appearance, taking the place of Willie Naughton as the Saints crashed 7–3 at Clapton.
 Kiddle was now past his prime and retired shortly afterwards.

 Career outside football

-Kiddle was employed as a clerk in Southampton, and was later a fish merchant in Commercial Road, All Saints, Southampton.
-During World War One, he was a canteen manager.
+Kiddle was employed as a clerk in Southampton and was later a fish merchant in Commercial Road, All Saints, Southampton.
+During World War I, he was a canteen manager.

-His two sons, Russell Sherran Kiddle, and Robert Montague Kiddle were both reserve team players for Southampton in 1919.
+His two sons, Russell Sherran Kiddle and Robert Montague Kiddle, were both reserve team players for Southampton in 1919.
 His brother, Edward, played for Southampton in 1894, including winning the Hampshire Junior Cup.